Oxford Hawks Hockey Club: History

 The Men won the South League in the 91/92 under the captaincy of Neil Abbott but failed to gain promotion to the National League through the play-offs losing a tight and nervy final game to Old Kingstonians.
 It took another four years until, in the 95/96 season, they won the league again losing only one game all season.
 They then face the dreaded National League play-offs again.
 After a mixed set of results they again headed into a one-off deciding game, this time against Hampstead and Westminster, who were playing to retain their place in the top flight.
 This was one of the most memorable games in the club's history.
 No goals were scored in the first half.
 Hawks then went ahead through a Simon Dawson goal 10 minutes into the 2nd half.
 But the lead didn't last long and two quick goals from Hampstead and Westminster gave them a 2–1 lead, which they held on to until the game had less than two minutes to go.
-Hawks then equalised through a short corner from Adam Laird.
+Hawks then equalized through a short corner from Adam Laird.
 As the seconds ticked away, Laird stole the game with another trademark clinical finish, again from a short corner and Hawks were promoted to the National League.

-Hawks enjoyed 11 seasons in the top flight although they had to survive another set of play-offs in 1998.
+Hawks enjoyed 11 seasons in the topflight although they had to survive another set of play-offs in 1998.
 They were finally relegated in 2006–2007 after losing in yet another set of play-off games, this time the opposition being Sheffield.
 Hawks were relegated for a 2nd time in 3 years in 2008–2009.